Slackadays/Hajime/README.md

 Hajime requires at least **C++17** to work.

 # Using Hajime

+## Enable the systemd Service
 This script is a cinch to actually use.
 To check its status, run `sudo systemctl status hajime` (or substitute "hajime" if you have renamed the systemd service file).
 This will display the messages sent by Hajime.
 For debugging, you may also run it manually.

+## Configure the Server
+Once you run Hajime for the first time, create a "servers file" AND a "server file."
+Then, open server0.conf in a text editor and apply the needed settings.

+## Important Note
+You must use the command "screen" in the server execution command for Hajime to work.
+This limitation will be removed in a future update.

 # Troubleshooting
 If Hajime seems to not work after it's been running for a while, just restart it.
 This solves 99% of problems!